Skip to main content

 There are two types of State Sharding - Static State Sharding & Dynamic State Sharding.

-The most general approach to sharding is to divide the address space of accounts into multiple fixed-size regions called shards, and nodes in the network are assigned to different shards.
+The most general approach to sharding is to divide the address space of accounts into multiple fixed-size regions called shards.
+Nodes in the network are assigned to different shards.

-In a dynamic state sharding system like Shardeum, shards can be reorganized to adapt to changes in network conditions.
-This may involve splitting or merging shards, adding or removing nodes from shards, or reassigning nodes to different shards.
-Reorganization can help maintain an optimal balance between the system's load and resources, ensuring that the network operates efficiently and securely.
-Shard reorganization can be carried out through various algorithms that respond to changes in real time.
+In a dynamic state sharding system like Shardeum, shards can adapt to changes in network conditions.
+It involves splitting or merging shards, adding or removing nodes from shards, or reassigning nodes to different shards.
+Reorganization can help maintain an optimal balance between the system's load and resources, ensuring the network operates efficiently and securely.
+Shard reorganization happens through various algorithms that respond to changes in real time.

-In Shardeum, each validator covers a unique range of addresses and only needs to execute the transactions it is assigned to and store the respective state changes.
-Although each validator covers a unique range, some validators also cover the same addresses in the sense of overlap, thus adding a level of redundancy.
-This ensures that every address in Shardeum has the required redundancy of at least 128 validators.
+In Shardeum, each validator covers a unique range of addresses and only needs to execute transactions assigned to it and store respective state changes.
+Although each validator covers a unique range of addresses, some validators cover the same addresses in the sense of overlap, thus adding redundancy.
+Ensuring every address in Shardeum has the required redundancy of at least 128 validators.

-Compared to Static State Sharding, Dynamic State Sharding allows for the number of shards and their composition to change dynamically based on network conditions.
-This adaptability enables Dynamic State Sharding to better optimize the system's performance and resource allocation making it much more efficient.
+Compared to Static State Sharding, Dynamic State Sharding allows the number of shards and their composition to change dynamically based on network conditions.
+This adaptability enables Dynamic State Sharding to optimize the system's performance and resource allocation with increased efficiency.